 The spirit of the nomad, the beauty of the language, and the richness of traditions make Mongolian identity a captivating chapter in the global mosaic of human diversity.

-Mongolian traditional medicine – This unique form of medicine, deeply entwined with the nomadic lifestyle of the Mongolian people, offers a fascinating blend of natural remedies, spiritual healing, and ancient…
+Mongolian traditional medicine is a unique form of medicine, deeply entwined with the nomadic lifestyle of the Mongolian people, offering a fascinating blend of natural remedies, spiritual healing, and ancient…

-Mongolian Eagle Hunting Mongolian eagle hunting, known as “berkutchi” or “burkitshi,” is a remarkable and ancient form of falconry found predominantly in the Kazakh and Kyrgyz communities of Mongolia.
-This…
+Mongolian Eagle Hunting Mongolian eagle hunting, known as “berkutchi” or “burkitshi,” is a remarkable and ancient form of falconry prevalent in Kazakh and Kyrgyz communities in Mongolia, involving the training…

 Different types of flowers in Mongolia – with its vast landscapes and diverse ecosystems, boasts an array of flowers that add splashes of color to its breathtaking scenery.
 From the…